 L to R: Graeme Bartlett, Clyde Scott, Peter Common and Bruce King.

 Auckland pop singer, Clyde Scott was the first signing for a record label called Audion.
-This label had been set up by a couple of University students and it stood for 'Auckland University Disc Incorporated On November 13', but one of the founders, Phil Crookes, claimed later that it didn't actually mean anything.
+This label had been set up by a couple of University students and it supposedly stood for 'Auckland University Disc Incorporated On November 13', but one of the founders, Phil Crookes, claimed later that it didn't actually mean anything.

 His backing group was made up of some of his friends and they called themselves the Senators.
 Along with Clyde on vocals, the group consisted of Graeme Bartlett on guitar, Peter Common on piano and Bruce King on drums.
 The first record to be released by the Audion label came out in 1959 and had Clyde Scott with the Zanyopolis on the A-side singing "Grave Digger's Rock".
 The B-side was a song called "Cool 'n Crazy" by Ron Maxman and the Martians, who were actually the same combination as the A-side, who were really the Senators.

 Clyde appeared at the Showtime Spectacular held at the Epsom Showgrounds on February 3rd 1960, along with Ronnie Sundin and Toni Williams and the Tremellos.
 The Senators used to play each night at the Majestic Theatre in Queen St, during the opening screenings of Fabian's first 'rock' movie, and because of their popularity they also got a lot of work providing backing for many of the touring overseas artists, with Clyde doing the compère duties at many of the shows.